apocalyptech/abandon/README.md

 ![Dosbox](screenshot-dosbox.png)

+You can still specify a `rom` parameter for DOS/Dosbox games, though, to auto-launch the game.
 By default, dosbox games will use `~/.dosbox/dosbox.conf` for the configuration.
 If the file `abandon.conf` exists in the game's dir, though, it will use that instead.

 That's about it!
 The directory you're "in" while running the app is scanned for `abandon.info` files each time you enter or